nunit/docs/docs/articles/book/getting-started/index.md

 }
 ```

 The tests now pass.
-Our refactoring is successful; we have changed the inner workings of the code with a high degree of confidence that we didn't change the code's result.
+Our refactoring is successful; we have changed the inner workings of the code with a high degree of confidence that we didn't change the code's result, and we've prevented a pretty severe bug.
 When changing from the `if` statements to the algorithmic example, we were prevented from making a mistake that's all too easy to make.